mdapena/pyventus/docs/tutorials/emitters/rq/index.md

 # RQ Event Emitter

-!!! warning "🏗️ Work in Progress"
-    This page is a work in progress.

 <p style='text-align: justify;' markdown>
 	&emsp;&emsp;In the previous sections, we explored different event emitters, such as `AsyncIOEventEmitter` and `ExecutorEventEmitter`.
 Now, let's dive into the `RQEventEmitter`, a powerful tool for handling events that